aminrj/aminrj.github.io/_posts/2025-04-05-external-secrets-operator.md

 This should show your local cluster node.

-## Step 2: Provision Azure Infrastructure with Terraform
+## Step 2: Provision Azure infrastructure with Terraform

 Create a resource group, Azure Key Vault, and app credentials: